KarthikeyaSai/MatSci_PROJECT/readme.md

-Material Science literature simpler
+# Material Science literature simpler

-PDF extractor with the use of py2PDF
+This is a simple report maker whose main function is to simplify research papers and provide a report in MARKDOWN format